 Interstate and International Travel

 To increase safety and slow the spread of COVID-19, the State of Alaska has updated its travel protocols for visitors and residents traveling to Alaska.
-Beginning November 16, all incoming travelers are strongly encouraged to be tested within 72 hours of their initial flight.
+In accordance with Health Advisory 2, all incoming travelers are strongly encouraged to be tested within 72 hours of their initial flight.

-If test results are not provided by the time of arrival, travelers will be required to upload proof of a test taken within 72 hours of their initial flight and self-quarantine until negative test results are uploaded to the Alaska Travel Portal.
-All results, whether positive or negative, must be uploaded.
+If test results are not provided by the time of arrival, travelers may upload proof of a test taken within 72 hours of their initial flight and self-quarantine until negative test results are uploaded to the Alaska Travel Portal.
+All results, whether positive or negative, should be uploaded.
 Further information and support will be provided to those who have tested positive.

-Before arriving in Alaska, complete a mandatory Travel Declaration in the Alaska Travel Portal, upload test results and more.
+Before arriving in Alaska, complete a voluntary Travel Declaration in the Alaska Travel Portal, upload test results and more.

-Nonresidents who arrive without evidence of testing within 72 hours of travel will be required to test upon arrival and self-quarantine until negative test results are provided.
-The fee for the test is $250.
+Nonresidents who arrive without evidence of a molecular based SARS-CoV-2 test within 72 hours of travel may choose to test upon arrival.
+There is no fee for testing upon arrival.

-NOTE: All travelers, even those who have uploaded negative results, must still follow strict social distancing for 5 days after arrival.
-A second COVID-19 test taken 5-14 days after arrival is optional.
+NOTE: All travelers, even those who have uploaded negative results, should still follow strict social distancing for 5 days after arrival.
+A second COVID-19 test taken 5-14 days after arrival is also optional, but encouraged.

 Additional Links & Resources